 Bottom Line

-Despite several limitations, Wave still has plenty to offer small businesses.
+Despite several limitations, Wave has plenty to offer small businesses.
 It offers essential functionality that will help you pay bills, invoice customers, and track your expenses—even in the free Starter plan.
-You’ll need to upgrade to the Pro plan for $16 a month if you want live customer support.
+You’ll need to upgrade to the Pro tier for $16 a month if you want live customer support and more features like bank feeds, recurring invoices, and automated invoice reminders.